-You’re a small business owner and you’ve been doing just fine without a huge staff or a dedicated IT guy.
+You’re a business owner and you’ve been doing just fine without a huge staff or a dedicated IT guy.
 But like everything else these days, your business depends on technology: email, databases, documents and spreadsheets—maybe even software unique to your industry, like a computer-aided drafting program.
 So how do you know when it’s time to bring in some professional IT support?
 Here are 7 key signs, although we’re sure there are many more:

 1. If your billable hours are down because you’ve been troubleshooting computer/printer/router problems—your business needs IT support

-Many small business professionals bill by the hour, including attorneys and graphic designers.
+Many business professionals bill by the hour, including attorneys and graphic designers.
 But if those billable hours have fallen off because you’re wrestling with a computer that won’t start, or an internet connection that’s spotty, then maybe it’s time to bring in expert IT support for your network — while you get back to doing those things that get you paid.

 2. If your computer is down with a virus, but the neighbor kid is still at school—your business needs IT support

 Maybe your neighbor’s teenage son is a brilliant computer fixer, but the law says he needs to be in school from 8 to 3, and you can’t put your own business on hold waiting for him to help you after hours or on weekends.
-If you consider your small business to be professional outfit, then start relying on professional IT support.
+If you consider your business to be professional outfit, then start relying on professional IT support.

 3. If you missed an important deadline because your printer malfunctioned—your business needs IT support